pinecypressfxd/pinecypressfxd/README.md

 ## Hi there 👋

 🧐 I’m currently working on AInnovation company as a Senior Algorithm Engineer for Embodied Large Models.
+🌱 I graduated from Southern University of Science and Technology with a PhD in Physics in 2025.
 🌎 (Prev) visiting scholar at UCLA.

 <!--